 If you want to give feedback on any of our training courses then please fill in the IT Services Course Feedback Form.

-For other times of the year, IT Services can provide an introductory lecture-style presentation to meet the needs of specific groups.
+IT Services can provide an introductory lecture-style presentation to meet the needs of specific groups.
 The main aim is to make students aware of the facilities and opportunities available from IT services, and how they can find out more.

 Was this information of use to you?